LiorAtari/Surf-App/README.md

-# Steps to manually install the Surf-Booking app
+# Steps to manually install the Surf-app application

 To begin, clone this repository by running:
 ```